sadevp/NIMS_to_BIDS/README.md

 Takes neuroimaging downloaded from the Neurobiological Image Managament System at Stanford University (https://cni.stanford.edu/nims/) and converts it to BIDS (http://bids.neuroimaging.io/)

+Data will need to be in legacy format from the NIMS website

 ## Usage

 python NIMS_to_BIDS.py /path/to/directory